Industry Insights

 5. Share Results With Your Team

-• Create provider-level scorecards that individuals can track over time
+• Create site-level scorecards that operations leaders can track over time

-• Connect satisfaction metrics to operational goals, not just bonuses
+• Connect operational metrics to facility-level goals, not just individual bonuses

 Individual complaints deserve resolution.
-But the real power of patient feedback is in identifying patterns that reveal systemic issues.
+But the real power of facility feedback is in identifying patterns that reveal systemic issues.

-• Use AI-powered categorization to group feedback by theme automatically
+• Use AI-powered categorization to group feedback by operational theme automatically (reception, environment, scheduling, communication, billing)

 • Track trends over time rather than reacting to individual data points

-• Compare performance across locations and departments to identify best practices
+• Compare performance across locations to identify best practices

 • Prioritize improvements based on volume and severity, not just recency

-The intelligence engine in platforms like Customer Echo automates this categorization, eliminating the manual analysis that causes most healthcare teams to fall behind on their feedback data.
+The intelligence engine in platforms like Customer Echo automates this categorization, eliminating the manual analysis that causes most operations teams to fall behind on their feedback data.

-Patient satisfaction data should not live in a silo.
-It should feed directly into your quality improvement (QI) programs alongside clinical metrics, safety data, and operational KPIs.
+Facility experience data should not live in a silo.
+It should feed directly into your operations reviews alongside scheduling efficiency, staffing, environment audits, and reputation metrics.

-• Include patient experience data in QI committee reviews
+• Include facility experience data in monthly site reviews

 • Use feedback themes to inform staff training priorities